Club Drugs: The Risks, Effects and Dangers

 Crystal methamphetamine is closely linked to the Chemsex scene and used by party goes to facilitate sex with strangers or with multiple partners.

 Crystal meth is highly addictive and extremely toxic.
-This powerful stimulant drug can cause cardiac arrest, even in young fit and healthy adults.
+This powerful stimulant drug can cause cardiac arrest, even in young, fit, healthy adults.

 Addiction to Crystal meth is one of the most difficult to overcome.
 The changes in the brain it causes are very substantial and long-lasting.
 Due to its addictiveness, Crystal methamphetamine is a drug that should be avoided at all costs.